simplesalt/main-9bc77/content/posts/UXforsecurity3.md

 thumb_img_alt: Sarah
 ---

-Last time, we introduced User Experience and how it can help you improve perceptions of the security team and your overall influence.
-Last week, we made it real with a practical example about authenticating to a CRM.
+[Earlier,](/posts/uxforsecurity1/), we introduced User Experience and how it can help you improve perceptions of the security team and your overall influence.
+[Last time](/posts/uxforsecurity2), we made it real with a practical example about authenticating to a CRM.
 Today, we'll extend with another example, writing 6 more user stories centered on adding assets to a CMDB at a hypothetical organization.
-We will leave common threads and best next steps as an exercise, with my observations the following week.
+We will leave common threads and best next steps as a thought experiment for you, with my observations the following week.

 Perhaps you, like many, subscribe to the [wisdom of CIS](https://saltyonsecurity.net/posts/why_cis/) and campaign for an accurate [IT Asset Inventory](https://saltyonsecurity.net/posts/cis1_1/).
 Working with the IT Infrastructure and the CMDB teams, you've plumbed in [discovery](https://saltyonsecurity.net/posts/cis1_3-5/) of on-prem server assets with your vulnerability scanner.